robgriffin247/zwift_analytics/README.md

     - Data needs to be modelled from raw to staging using dbt
     - Setup dbt project using local duckdb
     - Select, type and name columns

+- [ ] **feat-0003/add-motherduck-as-prod-storage**
+    - Set up so production data is stored in MotherDuck
+    - Configure credentials and dev/prod environments for dlt and dbt